quorrajs/Quorra-docs/Middlewares/Session.md

 requests.
 NodeSession ships with a variety of session back-ends available for use through a clean, unified API.
 Support for back-ends such as Memory, File and databases is included out of the box.

+By default session middleware is turned off in `app/config/middleware.js`.
+Be sure to turn it on if your application needs session support.

-The session configuration is stored in app/config/session.js.
+The session configuration is stored in `app/config/session.js`.
 Be sure to review the well documented options available to you in this file.
-By default, Quorra is configured to use the file session driver, which will work well for the majority of applications.
+By default, Quorra is configured to use the memory session driver.

-warning: Memory session driver is purposely not designed for a production environment.
+> **warning:** Memory session driver is purposely not designed for a production environment.
 It will leak memory under most conditions, does not scale past a single process, and is meant for debugging and developing.

 ### Reserved Keys

 The Quorra framework uses the flash session key internally, so you should not add an item to the session by that name.

 ## Session Usage